peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-13 Heist Two Electric Boogaloo.md

 	- People hover around him to do spellwork to regrow the arm, but with mechanical aspects
 	- Looks painful and he's grimacing
 	- Surroundings look like dirt floor of a different cave
-		-  Everyone knows that the cave system is very prolific in the Beastlands, and he could be anywhere
+		-  Everyone knows that the cave systems are very prolific in the Beastlands, and he could be anywhere
 	- Sees the man with long blue tail and black duster seems to angrily rush up to the scry bulb, waves his hand, and stops it
 - Mabel knows that it seems similar to the tech that [[NPC/Lily Hazelheart\|Lily Hazelheart]] was involved with
 	- [[Party/Lysanderoth\|Lysanderoth]] call tell its nothing commonly used in the [[Lore/Junken\|Junken]], looks different in terms of material and smaller mechanical things